rashidch/Falling-Person-Detection/README.md

 By default, the intermediate data are saved to [data_proc/](data_prco/), and the model is saved to [model/trained_classifier.pickle](model/trained_classifier.pickle).
 After training is done, you can run the inference script `src/s5_test.py` as described in Section `4.
 How to run: Inference`.

-# 7. Result and Performance

-Unfortunately this project only works well on myself, because I only used the video of myself.

-The performance is bad for (1) people who have different body shape, (2) people are far from the camera. **How to improve?** I guess the first thing to do is to collect larger training set from different people.
-Then, improve the data augmentation and featuer selection.

-Besides, my simple tracking algorithm only works for a few number of people (maybe 5).

-Due to the not-so-good performance of action recognition, I guess you can only use this project for course demo, but not for any commercial applications ...
-T.T